wultra/mtoken-sdk-ios/README.md

 This SDK is an addon to `PowerAuth2 Mobile SDK`.

 **OPERATIONS**
-This SDK contains Operations subspec that handles operation retrieving, approving and rejecting.
+This SDK contains an Operations subspec that handles operation retrieving, approving, and rejecting.

 **PUSH**
-This SDK contains Push subspec that handles registration to the Wultra Push server.
+This SDK contains a Push subspec that handles registration to the Wultra Push server.

 ## Basic usage